 Related: "America's Water Crisis"

-nuisance cases the only ones in America?
+Were those public nuisance cases the only ones in America?

 There's one other theory that is being litigated now.
 That's the public trust doctrine.
 There's this group in Oregon called Our Children's Trust that has organized lawsuits in several different US states.
 Most of those have been dismissed, but there's one still pending in Oregon.

 There are three principle grounds that have been used.
 One is that the public trust doctrine does not extend to the atmosphere.
 Second is that it's not the proper role of courts to be setting emissions limitations.
 The third is that the plaintiffs don't have standing in that they're affected by climate change the same as everyone else—under some theories in order to have standing you need to be affected differently than the public at large.

 Decisions in the US thus far have been pretty gloomy.
 Is there really any hope that the remaining case will open up a path for people to use the judiciary to advance climate change policies?

 [The remaining Oregon public trust case is] based on state law, and so it will be up to the courts of Oregon to decide.
 The case did survive an initial motion to dismiss, which meant that the court felt there was enough there to be worth going forward.

 But future cases suing for policy change in America would have to happen state-by-state?

 I think it would most likely be on a state-by-state basis.